Quantum symmetry in multigraphs (part I): Quantum symmetry in multigraphs

 For $\sigma\in E^i$, using equation \ref{bimod_coeff} we observe that,

 For $\sigma\in E_j$, using equation \ref{bimod_coeff} we observe that,

 For $\sigma\in E^i_j$, using equation \ref{bimod_coeff} we note that,

-\end{proof} \begin{rem} If $\beta$ is a co-action on $(V,E)$ preserving its quantum symmetry in Bichon's sense then in (3) of proposition \ref{banica_iden1}, it follows that $q^i_k$ and $q^j_l$ commute with each other as $u^{\sigma}_{\tau}$'s are already projections in $\mathcal{A}$ ($\beta$ is a quantum permutation on the edge set $E$). \end{rem}
+\end{proof} \begin{rem} If $(V,E)$ is a single edged graph, using (3) of proposition \ref{banica_iden1} it follows that $\beta=\alpha^{(2)}$ where $\alpha$ is the induced permutation on the vertex set.
+Moreover, if $\beta$ is a quantum permutation on the edge set $E$ that is, a co-action on $(V,E)$ preserving its quantum symmetry in Bichon's sense, it follows that $q^i_k$ and $q^j_l$ commute with each other whenever both $E^i_j$ and $E^k_l$ are nonempty. \end{rem}

 \begin{prop} Let $\beta$ be a co-action of a CQG $(\mathcal{A},\Delta)$ on $(V,E)$ by preserving its quantum symmetry in Banica's sense.
 The following identity holds:

 where $Q=(q^i_j)_{i,j\in V}$ is the co-representation matrix of the induced co-action on $C(V)$ and $W$ is the adjacency matrix of $(V,E)$. \end{prop}